 It is recommended that every patient diagnosed with PAH be treated.
 While no drug has been demonstrated to be superior as a first-line therapy, many prefer to initiate treatment with an oral or inhaled form of therapy.
 Patients who fail to adequately improve within the first two months of therapy should be switched to a different therapy, as there is concern that delaying a more effective treatment may allow the disease to progress and become less responsive to treatment.
 The use of these drugs in combination has become popular, but your physician will need to decide if adding a drug vs. switching a drug is preferable.

 Lung transplantation is considered for patients who, while on an intravenous prostacyclin, continue to manifest worsening symptoms and right heart failure.
 Acceptable results have been achieved with heart-lung, bilateral lung, and single-lung transplant.
 The availability of donor organs often influences the choice of procedure.
 The benefit of lung transplantation is that it removes the underlying disease and patients can return back to a lifestyle typical of that prior to their illness.
-The major challenge is chronic rejection of the transplanted lung, which is associated with a survival of approximately 50% at five years.
+The major challenge is chronic rejection of the transplanted lung, which is associated with a survival of approximately 50 percent at five years.

 Atrial septostomy (the creation of a hole in the heart to connect the two atrial or top chambers) was developed in 1983.
 While it does not specifically treat the PH, it does improve the function of the heart along with improved symptoms.
 In addition, it has a greater impact on improving survival than do many of the medications.
 Performing atrial septostomy requires training and experience.
 Few centers specialize in this procedure.